“The people were amazed at his teaching, because he taught them as one who had authority, not as the teachers of the law.” – Mark 1:22

+There is the rub.
 The teachers of the Law probably meant well.
-They sincerely believed that they knew the Word of God and were qualified, as well as authorized, to teach it.
+They believed that they knew the Word of God and were qualified, as well as authorized, to teach it.
 Some of them were most likely good at it.
-But they all got in their own way of articulating the clear and clean message that God was sending through them.
-Their human need to be important detracted from the authority of the words they spoke and the good works they did.
+But they all got in the way of the clear and clean message that God was sending through them.
+Their need to be important detracted from the authority of the words they spoke and the good works they did.

 Jesus speaks to our misguided need for significance.
 He is brutally direct when he says, “If anyone would come after me, he must deny himself and take up his cross daily and follow me.
 For whoever wants to save his life will lose it, but whoever loses his life for me will save it.
 What good is it for a man to gain the whole world, and yet lose or forfeit his very self?”
 (Luke 9:23-25)

-Denying oneself can be difficult.
-No… in fact, it is impossible apart from the power of the Holy Spirit.
-Denying ourselves is not a matter of keeping some godly rules and exercising good spiritual habits.
+Denying one’s self can be difficult.
+No, it is actually impossible apart from the power of the Holy Spirit.
+It is easy to pretend to deny yourself by keeping some godly rules and practicing good spiritual habits.

 There’s nothing wrong with those things, but they have no power in themselves to make us righteous.
 We feel good about ourselves when we faithfully do them and depressed about ourselves when we don’t.
 The self thing keeps being our main issue.
 How can we truly lose our life?
 How do we preserve our righteous self?